HOMEBLOGINQUIRYSEARCH

 Est. Reading: 3 minutes

-RNA Based Drug Discovery
+RNA-Based Drug Discovery

 Conventional drug therapies have limitations.
 They can be expensive, and they may have undesirable side effects.
 In some cases, they are not effective against certain types of cancer.
 Rna-based drug therapies may offer a more promising approach to treating cancer and other diseases.
-What is RNA?

 What is RNA?